amnotafraid/ngspotify/README.md

 # ngSpotify

-You can look at the README.md from the `1_master` branch to see the first step.
+One thing I noticed about the way the structure goes is that the compiled *.js files go everywhere.
+This wouldn't work if you were trying to serve it from the backend.
+You would have to get it into a ./dist folder somehow.

-In this step, a service was added to call spotify.
-There is an input on the search component, so the FormModule had to be imported.
-Since the spotify service needed http, HttpModule had to be imported.
-To allow the search component to get at the service it had to be imported to app.component.ts and added to the Providers array.
+In this step, an Artist model and an Album model were added.
+This simply helps define the data structure coming back from spotify.
+In the search component html looping to display the data was done.
+There is a a routerLink in the search html which is not going to work yet.

 The file structure looks like this:
 ```